Last Updated: May 2026 — Prices and scam patterns verified from Reddit r/VietnamTravel + TripAdvisor 2025–2026

 Train Street through mist at 7am on a rainy morning is the version that doesn’t get photographed for brochures.
 The wet tracks, the fog, the vendors with their hoods up — it’s more real and more interesting than the dry-season crowd scene.
 The northbound train light is golden in that window.

 West Lake in rain is the specific sensory experience that neither the weather warnings nor the romanticized rain essays quite capture — the rain on lotus leaves sounds like soft applause, the earthy scent from the lake path is deep and fungal and completely different from anything the city smells like in dry season.
-Worth finding the unmarked path off Nghi Tam road (GPS: 21.052°N, 105.802°E) for the morning version of this.
+Worth finding the unmarked path off Nghi Tam road (21.052° N, 105.802° E) for the morning version of this.

 Rainy season Hanoi is a different city, not a worse one.
 Adjust for the 3pm downpour, wear the sandals, and stay off Long Bien Bridge after noon.